danilopolani/filament-memory-tracker/README.md

 ### Laravel Queue

-You can track [Laravel Queue](laravel.com/docs/8.x/queues) too by listening some specific events in a provider, for example your `AppServiceProvider`.
+You can track [Laravel Queue](laravel.com/docs/8.x/queues) too by listening to some specific events in a provider, for example your `AppServiceProvider`.

 ```php
 <?php